Harden365/Harden365/README.md

 # HARDEN365
-This is the version 0.7 of the Hardening 365 project by Harden Community.
+This is the version beta 8 of the Hardening 365 project by Harden Community.

 Feel free to use it and adapt following your needs!